 Richard Lawson is a recognized expert in DUI defense, and has attended and taught seminars on DUI defense throughout Georgia and the United States, teaching other attorneys how to defend DUI cases.
 You can hire an attorney that TEACHES OTHER ATTORNEYS how to be effective DUI defense lawyers!

-Over the past 20 years, our office has developed and researched 50 Defenses to Driving Under the Influence cases in Georgia.
+For more than 25 years, our office has developed and researched 50 Defenses to Driving Under the Influence cases in Georgia.
 These defenses are divided between defenses that show you were in fact not impaired and defenses to the procedures the arresting officer followed (or did not follow) in your case.

 CHALLENGES TO THE EVIDENCE

 Defenses to actual impairment usually take the form of challenges to the field sobriety tests and the state's chemical test (breath, blood, or urine test).
 The basis of the defense is that YOU WERE NOT DRIVING UNDER THE INFLUENCE.
 You were not impaired.
 The chemical test is incorrect.
 The breath testing machine was not working correctly or was not calibrated correctly.
 These defenses usually need the use of an expert witness to challenge the State's evidence.
 The expert is used to explain why the State's position that you were impaired is not correct.
 Richard Lawson has, over the years, developed relationships with various highly effective and well-respected experts in the areas of impairment, challenges to blood, breath and urine testing procedures and machines, and the field sobriety tests.
 These relationships and experts will play a major role in the defense of your DUI case.